GDPR Compliance Risks and Mitigation

 Inception continues to review our processes to ensure both compliance and best practice when it comes to personal information.

-Inception has identified three key customer facing areas where it either holds or comes into contact with data about or on the behalf of a customer, company or individual.
+Inception has identified three key customer facing areas where it either holds or comes into contact with data about or on behalf of a customer, company or individual.
 These occasions are strictly within GDPR constraints are risk is mitigated by the following:

 Data Held on Inception supplied devices at customer sites